Tropical solution of discrete best approximation problems: Preliminary Definitions, Notations and Results

-To obtain a best approximate solution to \eqref{E-AxeqBy} in the case of regular matrices, an alternating algorithm was proposed and the convergence of the algorithm was examined in \cite{Krivulin2023Solution}.
-The algorithm is described as an iterative computational procedure in the following form.
+An alternating algorithm to obtain a best approximate solution to equation \eqref{E-AxeqBy} in the case of regular matrices is proposed and its convergence is examined in \cite{Krivulin2023Solution}, where references to other existing solutions of the problem are also given.
+The algorithm is described as an iterative computational procedure in the following form (Algorithm~\ref{A-AxeqBy}).